magnusrwn/ts/ReadMe.md

-# This repo is all saved code for learning ts.
+# This repo is all saved code for learning ts concepts.

 ## Currently it is 12/07/2025 --- I aim to be competent-enough in ts by 01/09/2025 latest